-“The Standish is where the essence of the Beaux Arts movement meets the advances of the 21st century, and it provides an incredible opportunity to create a truly unique living experience for residents,” said Joseph A. McMillan, Jr., Chairman and Chief Executive Officer of DDG.
+“The Standish is where the essence of the Beaux Arts movement meets the advances of the 21st century, and it provides an incredible opportunity to create a truly unique living experience for residents,” said Joe McMillan, Chairman and Chief Executive Officer of DDG.
 “Not only are we extremely excited to be entering the Brooklyn market with our first development in the borough, but we couldn’t be more thrilled to be working on such a celebrated building.”

 A perfect reflection of the Beaux Arts style popular at the time, The Standish’s striking façade was originally designed by F.S.
 Lowe in the early 20th century and consists of historic brick, bay windows, terracotta lintels, and a limestone base.
 Rising above the historic Brooklyn Heights neighborhood, The Standish offers the unique combination of a pre-war façade, refreshingly modern interiors, and unprecedented views.